JaydenMajor/Pages-In-Widgets/README.md

 * **A.** I developed this plugin because i found that i was writing HTML in text widgets and the sites needed to be edited by non technical people and inserting a page into a widget was the easiest way.

-== Screenshots ==
-1. Screenshot of the plugin working in a widget area.

 == Change Log ==
 = 1.2.1 =

 * Changed widget title form Page Widget -> Pages In Widget

 = 1.2 =
 Release Date: Aug 11, 2015

 * Bug Fix: Move away from using PHP 4 style constrictors - Needed for wordpress 4.3